vvvvalvalval/scope-capture/README.md

 ;;;; a, b, u, v etc. will always be in scope from now on
 ```

+### ClojureScript usage

+**IMPORTANT: In a typical ClojureScript environment, you have to write `(sc.api/letsc [7 -3] ...)`, not `(sc.api/letsc 7 ...)`.** Same thing for `sc.api/defsc`.
+Writing `(sc.api/letsc [7 -3] ...)` is also possible in JVM Clojure, just not mandatory.

+_How come?_ This is because in ClojureScript, the information linking the Execution Point `7` to the Code Site `-3` is not available to the compilation process in charge of macro-expanding `letsc` and `defsc`.
+That's why we have to provide the Code Site ID (`-3`) explicitly, as a hardcoded number.
+To achieve a better understanding of this, see the [Pitfalls with ClojureScript REPLs](https://github.com/vvvvalvalval/scope-capture/wiki/Pitfalls-with-(browser-connected)-ClojureScript-REPLs) Wiki Page.

 ## Project goals

 * Providing practical ways of recreating the runtime environment of a piece of code at the REPL